alexet/alexet.github.io/_posts/2025-10-04-brass-bands.md

-# Unveiling the Impact of Draw Position in Brass Band Contests: A Data-Driven Analysis
+# An analysis of the link between Brass band draw position and results

 ## Introduction